The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

  constantly kept up to date with a stream of data.
 The telescope has a start and end date (rather than just a release date) and these are based on when the previous DAG run was started (start) and on the current run date (end).
-The `get_release_info` method can be used to push these start and end dates as XCOMs.
+The `get_release_info` method can be used to retrieve these start and end dates.
-These XCOMs can then be pulled in the `make_release` method that always has to be implemented and used to create the release instance.
+These dates can then be used in the `make_release` method that always has to be implemented and used to create the release instance.

 Because there is one main table that is kept up to date, the first time the telescope runs is slightly different to any